Fiserv/Commerce-Hub/docs/Transactions/Information-Lookup.md

 ####  Response Component: cardDetails

-cardDetails is used by Gateway to return the details about the card in the response of information lookup request. the structure of the component is as below..
+The `cardDetails` are returned in the account information lookup response.
+The structure of the component is as below.

 Variable | Type| Maximum Length | Description/Values|
 |---------|----------|----------------|---------|